 What does saving 5k in 3 months look like?

 Saving $5,000 can feel like a big task when you look at your goal in one lump sum.
-This can lead to feeling overwhelmed, which in turn could cause you to veer from your goal.
+It can lead to feeling overwhelmed, which in turn could cause you to veer from your goal.

 Monthly savings to reach $5,000 in 3 months